-Hong Kong to launch fintech 'sandbox' as rivals pull ahead
+Hong Kong to launch banking fintech 'sandbox' as rivals pull ahead

-HONG KONG Hong Kong on Tuesday said it would establish a regulatory regime known as a "sandbox" for financial technology innovation in the banking sector, amid fears the city is losing ground to China, Australia and Singapore in the fintech race.
+HONG KONG (Reuters) - Hong Kong on Tuesday said it has launched a regulatory regime known as a "sandbox" for financial technology innovation in the banking sector, amid fears the city is losing ground to China, Australia and Singapore in the fintech race.

-The initiative would help maintain Hong Kong's competitiveness as a financial hub by supporting the development of fintech in the banking sector, Hong Kong Monetary Authority (HKMA) Chief Executive Norman Chan told a conference.
+The initiative, effective as of Sept.
+6, would help maintain Hong Kong's competitiveness as a financial hub by supporting the development of fintech in the banking sector, Hong Kong Monetary Authority (HKMA) Chief Executive Norman Chan told a conference.

 "The sandbox allows banks to conduct tastings and trials of newly developed technology on a pilot basis.
 Within the sandbox, banks can try out their new fintech products without the need to achieve full compliance with the HKMA's usual supervisory requirements," Hong Kong's top banking regulator said.

-Chan said the financial center "must remain diligent all the time if we wish to continue to maintain our competitive edge", although he did not believe Hong Kong was lagging rival fintech hubs.
+Chan said the financial center "must remain diligent all the time if we wish to continue to maintain our competitive edge," although he did not believe Hong Kong was lagging rival fintech hubs.

-Chan said the regulator would provide banks with "early advice" before implementing the new regulatory regime but did not immediately provide any further details on how it would operate or when it would come into effect.
+The sandbox will only apply to banks looking to use fintech, such as distributed ledger technology or robo-advisory, as opposed to start-up fintech firms, the HKMA said.

+In a circular distributed on Tuesday, the HKMA told banks in the city they can launch fintech pilots for banking services involving a "limited number of participating customers" provided the bank properly tests the technology, and sufficient risk management, customer protections and monitoring are in place.

+Banks wishing to use the sandbox will need to directly apply to the HKMA for permission.

-Countries globally, including in Singapore, Australia and Britain, have established such regulatory incubators to allow fintech firms to experiment with new business models and products without falling foul of financial rules.
+Countries globally, including in Singapore, Australia and Britain, have established more far-reaching regulatory incubators to allow fintech firms to experiment with new business models and products without falling foul of financial rules.

 Although the approaches have differed in each country, they generally afford fintech firms temporary waivers or exemptions from rules such as capital requirements or management experience.